 Martinair Holland (MP) became the launch customer for the MD-11CF ‘Convertible Freighter,’ which allowed for the carriage of passengers and/or cargo.
 The airline ordered three aircraft, plus two options, in 1991.

 The first P&W-powered jet was delivered in December 1994.
-If used in the passenger configuration, 24 Star business and 344 tourist class seats were available in the wide-body cabin.
+In the passenger configuration, 24 Star business and 344 tourist class seats were available in the wide-body cabin.

-However, MP ceased passenger operations in October 2011, and the MD-11s were then used for freight operations.
+However, Martinair ceased passenger operations in October 2011, and the MD-11s were then used for freight operations.

 Minerve (IW)